: a screen or web page designed to be shown on a tv/display mounted in a call center. It provides real time stats that are easily view-able.

 My company has never had a real wallboard – we’ve shown the built in UCCX real time statistics page on a projector in the past, but it’s always been a low rent affair.
 So, as part of a new new system install, I was asked to integrate with the site’s wallboard.
 It turns out that their wallboard was just a plasma TV displaying some queue and agent stats.
 I think we can do this.

 So, I began researching free wallboards that would work with my Unified Cisco Contact Center Express (UCCX) call center.
 There are a number available, including a nice one from Tenox, as well as the Free of charge Wallboard 2.4.
-I liked the Free of charge Wallboard, but it was broken for UCCX 8, and had a pretty dated look, so I decided to update this wallboard, making it compatible with UCCX 8 and 9, as well as giving it a significant face-lift.
+I liked the Free of charge Wallboard, but it was broken for UCCX 8, and had a pretty dated look, so I decided to update this wallboard, making it compatible with UCCX 8 and up, as well as giving it a significant face-lift.

 A new free UCCX wallboard is born